-The Dev Addr shown in the figure represents the base address of the 8A34043.
+The Dev Addr shown in the figure represents the base address of the 8A34004.
 This 7-bit value can be set in an internal register that can have a user-defined value loaded at reset from internal OTP memory or an external EEPROM.
 The default value if those methods are not used is 1011000b.
 Note that the levels on the A0 and A1 signals can be used to control Bit 0 and Bit 1, respectively, of this address.
 There is also an option to designate the reset state of a GPIO pin to set the default value of the A2 bit of the IC slave port base address (for information, see Use of GPIO Pins at Reset).
 In IC operation these inputs are expected to remain static.
 They have different functions when the part is in SPI mode.
 The resulting base address is the IC bus address that this device will respond to.
+See the SERIAL.SER0 I2C bit field.

 When IC operation is selected for a slave serial port, the selection of 1-byte (1B) or 2-byte (2B) offset addressing must also be configured.
 These offsets are used in conjunction with the page register for each serial port to access registers internal to the device.
 Because the IC protocol already includes a read/write bit with the Dev Addr, all bits of the 1B or 2B offset field can be used to address internal registers.
+See the SERIAL.SER0 bit field.